skendrew/astro-instrumentation/README.md

 ## Author

 This website was built and maintained by Sarah Kendrew, European Space Agency/Space Telescope Science Institute.
-Contributors to the text are listed under ``Authors''.
+Contributors to the text are listed under 'Contributors'.